withastro/astro/docs/guides/deploy.md

    git commit -m 'deploy'

    # if you are deploying to https://<USERNAME>.github.io
-   # git push -f git@github.com:<USERNAME>/<USERNAME>.github.io.git master
+   # git push -f git@github.com:<USERNAME>/<USERNAME>.github.io.git main

    # if you are deploying to https://<USERNAME>.github.io/<REPO>
-   # git push -f git@github.com:<USERNAME>/<REPO>.git master:gh-pages
+   # git push -f git@github.com:<USERNAME>/<REPO>.git main:gh-pages

    cd -
    ```
 > You can also run the above script in your CI setup to enable automatic deployment on each push.

 ### GitHub Actions